johnlauer/serial-port-json-server/README.md

 Revisions
 -------
 Changes in 1.76
+- Fixed stalled jobs whereby the serial buffer from the serial device to Serial Port JSON Server could overflow because SPJS was handling blocking websocket send operations.
+The sending back of data to the client is now de-coupled from the incoming serial stream via a buffered golang channel.
+Prior to this change it was an unbuffered channel, so it was a different thread, but it could block on write across the boundary.
 - Added restart and exit commands
+- Added serial port list readout on startup
+- Added ability to filter list based on regular expression by adding -regexp myfilter to the command line

 Changes in 1.75
 - Tweaked the order of operations for pausing/unpausing the buffer in Grbl and TinyG to account for rare cases where a deadlock could occur.
 This should guarantee no dead-locking.